-Swearing in public is completely prohibited in the UAE with the use of the ‘F-word’ being seen as a crime, as it “disgraces the honour or the modesty” of person according to Article 373 of the UAE Penal Code.
-As a result, swearing is punishable by up to a year in prison and a fine as high as Dhs 10,000 (USD$2,723).
-Flashing your middle finger, which is considered an “indecent gesture” that breaches “a victim’s pride, privacy and/or modesty,” will result in deportation.
+Swearing in public is completely prohibited in the UAE, with the use of the F-word being a crime, as it “disgraces the honour or the modesty” of a person, according to Article 373 of the UAE Penal Code.
+Swearing is punishable by up to a year in prison and a fine as high as 10,000 dirhams (£2,157).
+Flashing your middle finger, which is considered an “indecent gesture” that breaches “a victim’s pride, privacy and/or modesty”, will result in deportation.

-This extends to your online activity; using swear words in WhatsApp messages, or any social media or messaging platform for that matter, breaches UAE’s cyber laws.
-This includes sending emojis of the aforementioned “indecent gestures.”
-You can face a fine of up to Dhs 250,000 (USD$68,074), a prison sentence or deportation.
+This extends to your online activity; using swear words in WhatsApp messages, or on any social media or messaging platform for that matter, breaches UAE’s cyberlaws.
+This includes sending emojis of the aforementioned indecent gestures.
+You can face a fine of up to 250,000 dirhams (£53,928), a prison sentence or deportation.

-A surprising case hit the headlines in 2016 when a woman in Ajman was accused of breaching her husband’s privacy after transferring photos from his phone to hers via WhatsApp.
+A case hit the headlines in 2016 when a woman in Ajman was accused of breaching her husband’s privacy after transferring photos from his phone to hers via WhatsApp.
 She later accused him of having an affair.
-As well as being fined Dhs 150,000 (USD$40,844), the woman was deported.
+As well as being fined 150,000 dirhams (£32,363), the woman was deported.

-Eating and drinking is completely banned on all forms of public transport and their stations; from metros and buses to pedestrian crossings.
-Getting caught consuming food and beverages can make your wallet Dhs 100 (USD$27) lighter.
+Eating and drinking is completely banned on all forms of public transport and their stations, from metros and buses to pedestrian crossings.
+Getting caught consuming food and beverages can make your wallet 100 dirhams (£22) lighter.

-Poppy seeds are a source of opium and heroin and are therefore a banned substance in the UAE.
-Being caught in possession of poppy seeds is a serious violation and results in a jail sentence.
+Poppy seeds are a source of opium and are a banned substance in the UAE.
+Being caught in possession of poppy seeds is a serious violation of the law and results in a jail sentence.

 Raising money for charitable causes close to your heart is a tricky business in the UAE.
-Fundraising must first be approved by the Islamic Affairs and Charitable Activities Department (IACAD), otherwise publicising the fundraiser and appealing for donations with permission breaches the UAE’s Charity Law.
-This can lead to imprisonment, fines of between Dhs 250,000 and Dhs 500,000 (USD$68,074 and USD$136,147), and even deportation.
+Fundraising must first be approved by the Islamic Affairs and Charitable Activities Department (IACAD); otherwise, publicising the fundraiser and appealing for donations with permission breaches the UAE’s charity laws.
+This can lead to imprisonment, fines of between 250,000 and 500,000 dirhams (£53,928 and £107,855), and even deportation.

-As per the UAE’s cybercrime laws, VPN users can face fines ranging between Dhs 500,000 and Dhs 2 million (USD$136,147 and USD$544,588) if they are “using a false IP address or a third-party address by any other means for the purpose of committing a crime or preventing its discover.”
-So whether you are trying to access a restricted or blocked site or downloading copyrighted material, for example, you are risking facing a hefty fine.
+As per the UAE’s cybercrime laws, VPN users can face fines ranging between 500,000 and 2 million dirhams (£107,855 and £431,421) if they are “using a false IP address or a third-party address by any other means for the purpose of committing a crime or preventing its discovery”.
+So whether you are trying to access a restricted or blocked site, or downloading copyrighted material, you are risking a hefty fine.

 With the frequent sandstorms in the UAE, you would think you’d be forgiven for having a dusty car.
-However, dirty cars are seen to be “disfiguring the city image and public health.”
-As a result, they are routinely towed away with owners being slapped with fines and impound fees of Dhs 3,000 (USD$817).
+However, dirty cars are seen to be “disfiguring the city image and public health”.
+As a result, they are routinely towed away, with owners being slapped with fines and impound fees of 3,000 dirhams (£647).

-While not washing your car can get you into serious trouble in the UAE, washing your car “incorrectly” can as well.
-You are prohibited from washing your cars in residential areas or employing labourers or watchmen to wash your cars.
-These ‘casual’ car washes “distort the city’s beautiful image” as well as being environmentally hazardous, as the dirty water pollutes the streets and sewers.
-Instead, you have to take your car to proper facilities like those at petrol stations and the car parks of shopping malls.
+While not washing your car can get you into serious trouble, washing your car “incorrectly” can, too.
+You are prohibited from washing your car in residential areas or employing labourers to wash your car.
+These casual car washes “distort the city’s beautiful image” as well as being environmentally hazardous, as the dirty water pollutes the streets and sewers.
+Instead, you have to take your car to proper facilities, such as those at petrol stations and the car parks of shopping malls.

-This is a very serious offence that has caught out several locals and tourists alike.
-The UAE is very strict about preserving the privacy of individuals and, therefore, taking a picture of someone without their knowledge or consent, is taken very seriously.
+This is a very serious offence that has caught out many people in the past.
+The UAE is very strict about preserving the privacy of individuals, and taking a picture of someone without their knowledge or consent is taken very seriously.
 This is further exacerbated if you post these images on social media platforms.
-According to the cyber crime laws, you can be fined up to Dhs 500,000 (USD$136,147) and jailed for six months for the offence, although in practice, the sentences are much harsher with various expatriates and visitors suffering deportation.
+According to the cybercrime laws, you can be fined up to 500,000 dirhams (£107,816) and jailed for six months for the offence, although in practice the sentences are much harsher, with various visitors having been deported.

-One infamous case was that of Jodi Magi, an Australian teacher who was jailed, fined Dhs 10,000 (USD$2,723) and deported after posting an image of a vehicle parked across two disabled parking spots to her personal Facebook page.
+One infamous case was that of Jodi Magi, an Australian teacher who was jailed, fined 10,000 dirhams (£2,157) and deported after posting an image of a vehicle parked across two disabled parking spots to her personal Facebook page.

 Taking pictures in general is a risky business in the UAE.
-As well as not taking pictures of military buildings, courts and palaces, you are not permitted to take any pictures of road accidents you see on your journeys.
-This can set you back between Dhs 50,000 and Dhs 3 million (USD$13,615 and USD$816,882), and leave you at risk of deportation.
-This extends to aviation accidents – posting images and videos on social media platforms is completely prohibited.
+As well as a prohibition against taking pictures of military buildings, courts and palaces, you are not permitted to take any pictures of road accidents you see on your journeys.
+This can set you back between 50,000 and 3 million dirhams (between £10,788 and £647,262), and leave you at risk of deportation.
+This extends to aviation accidents: posting images and videos on social media platforms is completely prohibited.

-Possibly the most bizarre, and ambiguous, offence on this list, anything construed as a ‘rumour’ is punishable under UAE law.
-Gossiping, especially on social media, can result in a three-year jail sentence and a fine of up to Dhs 1 million (USD$272,294).
-Intending to crack down on those who “damage the social peace and public order,” and pose a threat to “national peace,” the UAE has very strict laws about the spreading of news online.
+Possibly the most ambiguous offence on this list, anything construed as a rumour is punishable under UAE law.
+Gossiping, especially on social media, can result in a three-year jail sentence and a fine of up to 1 million dirhams (£215,754).
+Intending to crack down on those who “damage the social peace and public order” and pose a threat to “national peace”, the UAE has very strict laws about the spreading of news online.